IMPORTANT INFORMATION FOR NON-RESIDENT HUNTERS VISITING CANADA.

 Fact Sheet & Information for Firearm Users Visiting Canada.

-Our fall program will run for two weeks from August 20 to September 2.
+Our Fall 2018 program will run for two weeks from August 18 to September 1.
 Hunters may choose to come in either week (Sat to Sat).
-Don't delay, we only book 4 hunters per week.
+Don't delay.
+We only book 4-5 hunters per week.

 At MRL, we offer an all-inclusive, fully-guided Hunt/Fish Combo Package that includes everything from baiting to butchering – so it’s completely turn-key for you.
 All meals, accommodations, maid service, boat, motor, bait, fuel, firewood, daily transportation, game retrieval, processing of your bear, butchering , labelled packaging and freezing is included in your 7-night/6-day Hunt/Fish Package.
 Your hide will be carefully cleaned, wrapped and frozen for you to take to your taxidermist.
 We even take care of all licensing (fishing & hunting), tags and validation, and export permits.
 We hunt in WMU’s 40 and 41.

 We take great pride in running a professionally-managed hunt, ensuring optimum success and safety of our hunters.
 Baiting and clearing of stands begins early each season to promote active baits long before our hunters arrive.
-We offer stands or blinds with shots ranging from 20 yards to 150 yards, accommodating both rifle and bow hunters.
-We aim to have at least two active stands per hunter.
+We offer stands or blinds with shots ranging from 20 yards to 80 yards, accommodating both rifle and bow hunters.
+We aim to have at least two active stands per hunter and generally exceed this each year.
 Trailcam monitoring during the baiting process allows us to preview bear activity with hunters.

 Unlike many outfitters, we strictly limit the number of hunters as we accept to no more than 4 or 5 each week.
 We take the time to profile our hunters to understand their level of proficiency, choice of firearm(s), stand or blind and shooting and range preferences.
 This enables our guide team to provide best-in-class service to each hunter while maximizing our harvest success and a positive and more exclusive overall hunt experience for everyone.